 Preparing Your Child for a Disney Audition

-Contrary to many conspiracy theorists, the kids on Disney Channel (Miley Cyrus, Selena Gomez, Demi Lovato, etc.) are not grown in a lab somewhere.
+Contrary to many conspiracy theorists, the kids on Disney Channel (Miley Cyrus, Selena Gomez, Demi Lovato, and others) are not grown in a lab somewhere.
 They are kids just like your kids except they have a dream job as a member of the cast of a Disney Channel show.
 But they had to go through the long, drawn-out process of auditioning over and over before they were chosen just like everyone else.

 There are a number of ways that your child might have been offered this opportunity.
 It may have come from an agent, a manager, a casting director, or possibly, one of the producers of one of the Disney Channel shows, or even an executive from Disney Channel itself.

-A warning: there are a number of unscrupulous people out there who are willing to take you for your money and in some cases more than that.
+As a warning, there are a number of unscrupulous people out there who are willing to take you for your money and in some cases more than that.
 If you have to pay for an audition, chances are you're no closer to getting your child onto a Disney Channel show than if you were to simply post your child's audition onto YouTube and hope that someone sees it.

 Disney does make a point of scouring the country from time to time searching for new talent, but it would never charge someone for this service.